Cavalry Staff Corps: Formation and service in Spain

-One troop of the corps was raised in Great Britain, one in Ireland and two from the army in Spain.
-The men were selected, on the basis of their previous good character, from volunteers from several regiments.
-The troop raised in Great Britain comprised 76 men from the 2nd and 7th Dragoon Guards, the 2nd Dragoons and the 7th Light Dragoons.
-The troop raised in Ireland was of 68 men from the 1st and 6th Dragoon Guards, the 6th Dragoons and the 13th Light Dragoons.
-The two troops formed in Spain combined numbered four captains, four lieutenants, two cornets, six sergeants, six corporals and 120 privates, taken from cavalry regiments already in the theatre.
-The enlisted men of the corps received extra pay: sergeants got an extra shilling (12 pence) a day, corporals 8 pence and privates 6 pence.
+One regimental troop was raised in Great Britain, one in Ireland and two from the British troops in Spain.
+The regiment's members were drawn from volunteers from several regiments and were chosen on the basis of their previous good character.
+The troop raised in Great Britain comprised 76 men from the 2nd and 7th Dragoon Guards, 2nd Dragoons and 7th Hussars, while the troop raised in Ireland consisted of 68 men from the 1st and 6th Dragoon Guards, 6th Dragoons and 13th Light Dragoons.
+The two troops formed in Spain comprised four captains, four lieutenants, two cornets, six sergeants, six corporals and 120 privates recruited from cavalry units in the theatre.
+The regiment's other ranks received extra pay: sergeants got an extra shilling (12 pence) a day, corporals 8 pence and privates 6 pence.
 (Note: During this period cavalry privates were paid 2 shillings (18 pence) a day, corporals 2 shillings 4.5 pence (28.5 pence) and sergeants 2 shillings 11 pence (35 pence).
 This pay included an allowance for the feeding of their horse.)
-The unit ranked in precedence after the cavalry but before the Foot Guards.
-Being formed under the authority of the commander-in-chief of the British Army, the Cavalry Staff Corps had jurisdiction over the infantry and cavalry only.
-Responsibility for the discipline of the engineers and artillery lay with the Master-General of the Ordnance.
+The regiment ranked in precedence after the rest of the Army's cavalry regiments but before the Foot Guards.
+Being formed under the Duke of York's authority, the Cavalry Staff Corps only had jurisdiction over infantry and cavalry units, as responsibility for the discipline of engineer and artillery units lay with the Master-General of the Ordnance.

-The Cavalry Staff Corps in Spain was formed at Fresneda de la Sierra Tirón and placed under the command of a "major commandant", Lieutenant-Colonel Sir George Scovell of the 57th Foot.
-The men were initially mounted on their own horses from their previous regiment until the corps received its own horses, shipped from England.
-Scovell's orders stated that the unit was to be employed for duties similar to those carried out by the French Marechaussee (a gendarme unit) and to carry out "the duties of the police of the army, and in others of a confidential nature".
-The unit also provided orderlies to Wellington's staff, (Note: Orderlies had previously been taken from the army's line cavalry regiments, reducing their fighting strength.) patrolled the line of march, guarded supply depots and prevented soldiers from entering towns and cities.
-Detachments of the Cavalry Staff Corps were allocated to each division.
+The regeiment in Spain was formed at Fresneda de la Sierra Tirón and placed under the command of a "major commandant", Lieutenant-colonel Sir George Scovell of the 57th Regiment of Foot.
+The Cavalry Staff Corps's men were initially mounted on their own horses from their previous regiment until the regiment received new horses shipped from England.
+Scovell's orders stated that the regiment was to be employed for duties similar to those carried out by the French Maréchaussée (a gendarme unit) and to carry out "the duties of the police of the army, and in others of a confidential nature".
+The regiment also provided orderlies to Wellington's staff, (Note: Orderlies had previously been taken from the army's regular cavalry regiments, reducing their fighting strength.) patrolled the line of march, guarded supply depots and prevented soldiers from entering towns and cities.
+Detachments of the Cavalry Staff Corps were allocated to each British division in Spain.

-Despite its intended purpose, the Cavalry Staff Corps were employed on reconnaissance duties in the lead up to the 21 June 1813 Battle of Vitoria.
-After the conclusion of the Siege of Pamplona in October 1813 Wellington sent the unit to scour nearby villages to look for 12,500 of his men who had failed to report for duty after the storming of the town and were presumed to have deserted.
-The corps was disbanded on 25 September 1814, following the defeat of France and the signing of the Treaty of Paris.
+Despite its intended purpose, the Cavalry Staff Corps were employed on reconnaissance duties in the lead up to the Battle of Vitoria, which was fought on 21 June 1813 and resulted in a decisive British victory.
+Following the Anglo-Spanish capture of Pamplona in October 1813 Wellington sent the regiment to scour nearby villages to search for 12,500 of his men who had failed to report for duty after the storming of the town and were presumed to have deserted.
+The regiment was disbanded on 25 September 1814, following the French defeat in the Peninsular War and wider War of the Sixth Coalition.